lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
-While considering confounding is critical to doing rigorous science, another reason is that doing so is required as part of the STROBE checklist.
-STROBE stands for strengthening the reporting of observational studies in epidemiology and is endorsed internationally by researchers who work with cohort datasets.
-Use this checklist to focus your analyses and presentation of results and to ensure to adhere to standards of high quality research.
+Considering confounding is part of rigorous science.
+But it's also required from the STROBE checklist.
+STROBE, or strengthening the reporting of observational studies in epidemiology, and is internationally embraced by researchers working on observational studies.
+This checklist focuses your analyses and presentation of results and ensures adherence to higher quality research.

 ---
 ## Let's find some confounders!